Search This Blog

 Christians are the WORST!

-The people that Jesus is with know they’re sick and know their need of a doctor.
-The Pharisees are sick too, but they have masked the pain of their sin with the opiod of self-righteousness which dulled their need for Gods forgiveness. .
-It would be like a person who is experiencing excruciating pain, maybe caused by a cancer inside them, but instead of going to the doctor, they have chosen to use painkillers to mask that pain and pretend they’re not really sick.
+The "tax collectors and sinners" that Jesus is with know they’re sick and know their need of a doctor.
+There is no hiding their sin anymore.
+The Pharisees are sick too, but they have masked their sin with the opioid of self-righteousness which dulled their need for God's forgiveness.
 A doctor can’t do anything for you if you won’t tell them what’s wrong with you.
 If you go to the doctor and he asked how you are doing, and you say “GREAT!
 I have never felt better!” then there’s really nothing the doctor can do for you.
-It’s only when we are honest with the doctor and tell them about the pain that we’re in that they can then apply medicine amd bring healing to that part of our body.
+It’s only when we are honest with the doctor and tell them about the pain that we’re in that they can then apply medicine and bring healing to that part of our body.

 Thursday, September 25, 2025